EgoTraj-Bench: Towards Robust Trajectory Prediction Under Ego-view Noisy Observations: Proposed Method

-Motivated by our benchmark findings that ego-view noise severely degrades the trajectory prediction performance of existing methods, we propose \textbf{BiFlow}, a dual-stream framework that jointly reconstructs clean agent history trajectories and predicts their future trajectories.
+Motivated by our benchmark findings that ego-view noise severely degrades the trajectory prediction performance of existing methods, and by the strong performance and efficient conditional generation of recent flow-matching approaches, we propose \textbf{BiFlow}, a dual-stream framework that jointly reconstructs clean agent history trajectories and predicts their future trajectories.

 As illustrated in Fig. \ref{fig:model}, BiFlow’s core idea is to transfer denoised motion patterns from history reconstruction to stabilize future prediction under partial or corrupted observations.
 This is realized through three key components: (1) a noise-aware contextual encoder that models Social Interactions under occlusion; (2) an EgoAnchor mechanism that distills intent priors from history hidden features without future supervision; and (3) a dual decoder architecture that shares latent representations of the encoder's output but modulates future prediction via historical confidence.